Bootloader unlocking: Asus

 Asus used to provide an Unlocking tool for both of their smartphone lines, the Zenfone and ROG Phone.
 This worked as an installable .apk file that the user could install on their phone, then unlock the bootloader.
 The app worked by contacting Asus unlocking servers, then prompting the user to perform a factory reset.

 In 2023 Asus removed the tool from their website and closed the unlocking servers, so even phones with the .apk file installed couldn't unlock their bootloaders.
 Representatives on the Asus forums claimed the tool would be available again, but as of March 2024 no additional information has been provided, even after the release of their latest device the ROG Phone 8 and the upcoming release of the Zenfone 11 Ultra.

-A user on the popular forum XDA (website) filed a court claim application against Asus due to the unlock tool never being released and alleged that Asus censored comments about the unlock tool on their forum.
+A user on the popular forum XDA filed a court claim application against Asus due to the unlock tool never being released and alleged that Asus censored comments about the unlock tool on their forum.